Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Over a year, 10 drinks/week at 6/drink is 3,120/year on bar alcohol alone.
-Same drinks at home cost 700-1,000.
-2,100-2,400 annual difference.
-Over a decade at 7% compound, 35,000-40,000 opportunity cost.
+Over a year, 10 drinks per week at £6 per drink totals £3,120 annually on bar alcohol alone.
+The same drinks at home cost £700-1,000.
+This represents a £2,100-2,400 annual difference.
+Over a decade at 7% compound, this indicates a £35,000-40,000 opportunity cost.

 How to use it

 Input weekly drinks bought at bars, average bar drink cost, and home equivalent cost per drink (supermarket price divided by servings).
-The tool shows annual cost of each option and difference.
+The tool shows annual cost of each option and the difference.

 What the result means